-When you browse through these hillside properties, one thing you will agree is that the construction is daring.
+When you browse through these hillside properties, one thing you will agree on is that the construction is daring.
 Still, it illustrates that adding some expenditures with effort using radical angles is worth the while with the stunning views.

 The Forest House by Espacio EMA